-We recommend using the flexible color-matched caulking designed to accompany your grout in the expansion joints, or an engineered expansion joint profile such as Schluter Dilex.
+We recommend using the flexible 100% silicone color-matched caulking designed to accompany your grout in the expansion joints, or an engineered expansion joint profile such as Schluter Dilex.

 If you are tiling over a concrete slab, generally speaking you'll want to align the expansion joints between your tiles with the expansion joints in your concrete slab.
 Both sets of expansion joints are necessary to prevent damage to your installation.

 Just like your roof, you want tiled patios and decks to have enough slope to carry water off of and away from your house.
 The recommended slope is 1/4" of height difference for each linear foot.

 We recommend one of Schluter's drainage and gutter systems for patios, balconies, or decks that are above an open area or living space.
 They are designed to be installed with tiles for a clean look.